cobrateam/splinter/docs/drivers/firefox.rst

 .. module:: splinter.driver.webdriver.firefox

-Firefox WebDriver is provided by Selenium 2.0.
-To use it, you need to install Selenium 2.0 via pip:
+Firefox WebDriver is provided by Selenium.
+To use it, you need to install Selenium via pip:

 .. code-block:: console